o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

 * Registering the components with the Multiplayer Gem.

 {{< note >}}
-Since both O3DE Gems and projects use the same CMake build functions, these instructions can be used to create a new Gem that extends the behavior of the Multiplayer Gem.
+Because both O3DE Gems and projects use the same CMake build functions, you can use these instructions to create a new Gem that extends the behavior of the Multiplayer Gem.
 {{< /note >}}

 ## Build setup

 ### Enable the Multiplayer Gem

 Start by adding and enabling the Multiplayer Gem in your project.
-Refer to [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems/) for help.
+For help, refer to [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems/).

 ### Make CMakeList.txt changes

 Make sure the `<ProjectName>.Static` target includes the correct dependencies.
-Find the CMake file defining your project's static target; for example `<ProjectName>/Gem/Code/CMakeList.txt`.
-Make the following edits to the `<ProjectName>.Static` target:
+Find the CMake file that defines your project's static target.
+For example, `<ProjectName>/Gem/Code/CMakeList.txt`.
+Edit the `<ProjectName>.Static` target as follows:
-1. In the `FILES_CMAKE` section, add `<projectname>_autogen_files.cmake`
+1. In the `FILES_CMAKE` section, add `<projectname>_autogen_files.cmake`.
     ```cmake
         ly_add_target(
             NAME <ProjectName>.Static STATIC